JCrittenden365/JCrittenden365/README.md

 ## Hi there, I'm Josh 👋

-I’m an aspiring IT professional with a strong interest in system administration, automation, and hands-on technical troubleshooting.
+I'm an aspiring IT Support Specialist with a strong interest in help desk and deskside support, focused on troubleshooting, system administration, and delivering reliable technical solutions to end users.

-Growing up, I was always drawn to computers — whether upgrading hardware, troubleshooting connectivity issues, or optimizing system performance.
-That curiosity has grown into structured hands-on experience through building and documenting personal technical projects.
+I’ve always been drawn to working with computers — from diagnosing hardware issues to resolving network connectivity problems and optimizing system performance.
+That curiosity has grown into hands-on experience through building and documenting personal lab environments and real-world troubleshooting scenarios.

-🔧 What I’m Working On
+🛠️ What I’m Working On

-Linux homelab infrastructure
+Supporting and troubleshooting Windows and Linux systems

-Windows Server 2022 and Active Directory
+Windows Server 2022 and Active Directory fundamentals

-System automation using cron and Bash

-Python utility development
+User account management, permissions, and group policies

+Network troubleshooting (IP addressing, DNS, connectivity)

-Virtualized environments for testing and learning
+Virtualized lab environments for testing and learning

-Expanding troubleshooting, IT Help Desk, IT Support, and system administration skills

-🖥 Technical Interests

-Linux administration

-System troubleshooting

-Automation

-Infrastructure fundamentals

-Desktop utilities and scripting

-📂 Featured Projects
-Linux Homelab Infrastructure

-Documented lab environment focused on system administration, automation, and practical Linux operations.

-Windows Server 2022 / Active Directory

-Documented lab environment focused on centralizing network administration, security, and identity management within a Windows domain network.

-Python File Search Tool

-Tkinter-based desktop utility for searching, opening, and safely deleting files by extension.
+🎯 Current Focus

+Developing practical IT support skills, including ticket-based troubleshooting, user communication, and resolving common hardware/software issues in a help desk environment.

 📫 Connect With Me